globus-labs/nvbl-database-examples/README.md

 ```
 python lookup.py smiles id C
 ```
-returns four identifiers, indicating that there are four entries in the CoV database for the SMILES `C`:
+returns five identifiers, indicating that there are five entries in the CoV database for the SMILES `C`:
 ```
 ['chm:CHEMBL17564', 'g13:1', 'mcu:MCULE-1431015236', 'pch:PC-281', 'qm9:1']
 ```